mikkopaderes/mock-cloud-firestore/_docs/getting-started.md

 ## Usage

-You'll need to replace the Firebase instance that you're app is using.
+You'll need to replace the Firebase instance that your app is using.
 That would depend on how you use it.
 Below are some sample use-cases:

 ### Example 1 - Overriding the Firebase Global Variable